by Carolyn George, MD, Author of The Dorm Doctor

-Under normal circumstances preparing our children for their launch to college is full of joy, trepidation, and a to-do list a mile long.
+Under normal circumstances preparing our teens for their launch to college is full of joy, trepidation, and a to-do list a mile long.
 This is why I wrote “The Dorm Doctor” as my own children navigated their college journey.
 My oldest graduated last year, and my twin sons still have a year to go.
-This summer, I have witnessed their disappointments as their internships turned into remote positions and now their anxiety and angst about online classes and how these changes will affect their social life during their last year of college.
+This summer, I have witnessed their disappointments as their internships turned into remote positions.
+Now they are anxious about online classes and how these changes will affect their social life during their last year of college.

-Here are some tips on how to assuage your teen’s fears and help them to beat the odds of the virus.
+Here are some tips on how to assuage your teen’s fears and beat the odds of the virus.

 First and foremost, safety:

 - Make sure they have clip-on sanitizer that goes everywhere with them.
 But that does not cancel out hand washing.
-Emphasize to the student that they should wash their hands with soap and water as much as possible.
+Emphasize that they should wash their hands with soap and water as much as possible.

 - Make sure they have plenty of antibacterial wipes, and they regularly clean the touchpoints in their dorm rooms and classrooms, if possible.
 Also, phones should be cleaned every night.

 - If they wear glasses, this would be preferable to contacts as they present a barrier.
 If not, non-prescription lens glasses will offer protection and keep their fingers away from their eyes.
-Buy some modern and fun glasses for them that they will enjoy wearing.
+Buy some modern-cool glasses for them that they will enjoy wearing.

 The new social norms:

 - Of course, tell them they should not smoke.
-However, if you don’t believe your teen will abstain, emphasize the importance of not sharing smoking accessories.
+However, if you don’t believe they will abstain, emphasize the importance of not sharing smoking accessories.

 SHARING PERSONAL ITEMS